 An Absolute Classic!
-You only need a few ingredients for this easy keto low carb pumpkin pie recipe with almond flour crust.
+You only need a few ingredients for this easy keto low-carb pumpkin pie recipe with an almond flour crust.
 It will be your favorite sugar-free pumpkin pie!

 We all know that pumpkin and winter squashes (as well as sweet potatoes) contain natural sugars, but I have not added any additional sugars.
-I used my favorite low carb sugar alternatives.
-I like Sukrin brand, but you can use your favorite.
+I used my favorite low-carb sugar alternatives.
+I like the Sukrin brand, but you can use your favorite.

 The keto pumpkin pie filling has only five ingredients, plus optional vanilla extract and molasses.
 Both of these add a lot of flavors, so I recommend including them if you can.
 The carbs they contribute are negligible since the amount is so small and spread across the entire recipe.

 You can make this into a paleo pumpkin pie by using coconut cream instead of heavy cream.
 That’s an easy substitution.
 Other than that, if you need another sweetener to consider it paleo-friendly, that’s not a problem.
 Something like coconut sugar should work just fine, preferably ground up to a finer consistency.

 Ease of Preparation: Easy

 - 2 Teaspoons Ground Cinnamon

 - 2 & 1/2 Cups Almond Flour or Almond Meal

 - 4 Tablespoons Sukrin Gold (or your favorite sweetener to taste)

 - 5 Tablespoons Grass-Fed Butter